top of page

 Automation

-Automated machinery now executes routine tasks with consistent pace and reproducible precision.
-Robotic welders maintain steady heat input, minimize rework, and maintain precise bead positioning.
-CNC lasers and waterjets cut complex profiles.
-Press brakes with auto-tooling swap punches and dies between jobs in minutes.
+Automated machinery now performs routine tasks with consistent speed and reproducible precision.
+Robotic welders maintain steady heat input, minimize rework, and ensure precise bead positioning.
+CNC lasers and waterjets cut complex profiles, while press brakes with auto-tooling can switch punches and dies between jobs in minutes.

-This minimizes human error and cycle times.
-Sensors monitor torch height, feed rate, and back-gauge position, adjusting drift in real time.
-High-volume runs take advantage and small-batch work does as well, with fast changeovers and job libraries.
+This reduces human error and cycle times.
+Sensors monitor torch height, feed rate, and back-gauge position, adjusting in real-time.
+High-volume runs benefit significantly, but small-batch work also sees advantages with fast changeovers and job libraries.

 • Six-axis welding robots with seam tracking